jonleighton/focused_controller/README.md

 Classical Rails controllers violate the Single Responsibility Principle.

 Each different "action" has separate responsibilities.
-The "create" action does something entirely different to the "destroy" action, yet they are lumped into the same object.
+A `create` action does something entirely different to a `destroy` action, yet they end up lumped into the same object.

 This has two unfortunate side effects: